Mistborn94/docker-flask-demo/Readme.md

 3. Install the dependencies
     `COPY requirements.txt .`
     `RUN pip install -r requirements.txt`
+4. Add the application files
+    `COPY app.pyt .`
-4. Expose a port for the app to run on
+5. Expose a port for the app to run on
     `EXPOSE 5000`
-5. Set the run command
+6. Set the run command
     `CMD ["python", "./app.py"]`

 ### Building the image